Bridget C.E. Dooling, B.B.A., J.D.

 Biography

 Bridget Dooling is a nationally recognized expert on administrative law and regulatory policy.
-Her scholarship on regulatory matters has been published in leading legal journals including the Duke Law Review, the Administrative Law Review, the Minnesota Law Review Headnotes, the American University Law Review and The Annals of Health Law.
+Her scholarship on regulatory matters has been published in leading legal journals including the Duke Law Journal, the Administrative Law Review, the Minnesota Law Review Headnotes, the American University Law Review and The Annals of Health Law.

 Professor Dooling teaches courses on legislation and regulation, administrative law and other regulatory topics.
 She recently completed a 3-year term on the Council of the American Bar Association’s Section of Administrative Law and Regulatory Practice and is a Senior Fellow at the Administrative Conference of the United States (ACUS).